Meigyoku-Thmn/ThMouseX/Touhou Memory Note.md

 That means in all cases, the real logical graphics coordinate is still 640x480.

-Maybe because floating-point type is inaccurate but DirectX still needs floating-point type, so he just made an interger type wrapper over it and maintained the real logical graphics coordinate till the time this note was written.
+Maybe because floating-point type is inaccurate but DirectX still needs floating-point type, so he just made an integer type wrapper over it and maintained the real logical graphics coordinate till the time this note was written.